translate/translate/docs/commands/pofilter_tests.rst

 long
 ----

-checks whether a translation is much longer than the original string
+Checks whether a translation is much longer than the original string

 This is most useful in the special case where the translation is multiple characters long while the source text is only 1 character long.
 Otherwise, we